Skip to main content

 • NI_LEVEL_METER_INSERT: used to access the Insert FX chain

-• 0-15: used to access individual instrument buses
+• 0 ...
+15: used to access individual instrument buses

 Remarks

-• The level meters can be attached to the output of an instrument bus and the instrument main output.
+• Level meters can be attached to the output of an instrument bus and the instrument main output.
 They can also be attached to compressor and limiter effects to display gain reduction data, with the ability to set minimum and maximum display values and inverting the display by using $CONTROL_PAR_RANGE_MIN and $CONTROL_PAR_RANGE_MAX control parameters.

 Examples